refinedev/refine/documentation/docs/api-reference/core/hooks/data/useDataProvider.md

 export default App;
 ```

-Now we can access the data providers with `useDataProvider` hook:
+Now we can access the data providers with the `useDataProvider` hook:

 ```tsx
 import { useDataProvider } from "@pankod/refine-core";